khuang1024/image-selection-mturk-experiment/README.md

 **Remark:**

 * I also gave a talk in a [workshop](http://systems.soe.ucsc.edu/node/545).
 You can find more information in my talk, such as my [slides](http://systems.soe.ucsc.edu/sites/default/files/images/Huang_Symp2011.pdf).
+* This is just for my personal backup purpose.
+Since this is not a collaborative work and we need to finish it asap, please ignore some messed up code.